Flux of Pink Indians: Biography

 Birkett, making use of his experiences with Spiderleg, set up One Little Indian Records.
 Latter went on to form the dance-influenced Hotalacio, and was joined by drummer Wilson and guitarist Middlehurst.

 In 2007, the band re-formed for an intended one-off gig supporting ex-Crass vocalist Steve Ignorant for his "The Feeding of the 5000" gig at London's Shepherd's Bush Empire in November of that year.
 The Strive To Survive-era line-up (Latter, Hunter and Wilson) was joined by ex-Decadence Within bass player Ian Glasper, replacing Birkett, and as a result of their well-received set the band played another three gigs in 2008, in Bradford, Dijon and London.

 Legacy

 In 2009, rap artist Professor Green sampled the group's bassline from "Tube Disasters" for his single "Hard Night Out".

 The band and their album Uncarved Block were mentioned in the 2013 book Taoism for Dummies, under the sidebar titled "An uncarved Flux of Pink anarchy".

 In an interview with The Guardian in 2016, the band was cited along with a number of other British anarcho-punk bands of the early '80s as being an influence to the American avant-garde metal group Neurosis.

-In 2019 actor Martin Freeman spoke to The Telegraph about his older brother's influence on him as a child: "...he was a proper squatting, communne-dwelling teenage punk.
+In 2019 actor Martin Freeman spoke to The Telegraph about his older brother's influence on him as a child: "...he was a proper squatting, commune-dwelling teenage punk.
 He listened to heavy anarcho-punk bands like Poison Girls, The Clash, Flux of Pink Indians, and he always seemed to be out doing interesting things like getting arrested."